- Tweets by @East_Waste

 Join us on Facebook

 East Waste is the trading name of the Eastern Waste Management Authority.
-The Authority was established according to the Local Government Act 1999 as a regional subsidiary of six councils – Adelaide Hills Council; City of Burnside; Campbelltown City Council; City of Norwood, Payneham & St Peters; City of Mitcham; and the Corporation of the Town of Walkerville (called member councils).
+The Authority was established according to the Local Government Act 1999 as a regional subsidiary of seven councils – Adelaide Hills Council; City of Burnside; Campbelltown City Council; City of Norwood Payneham & St Peters; City of Mitcham; the Corporation of the Town of Walkerville and City of Prospect (called member councils).

 East Waste is governed by a board, with a director from each member council, and communicates with its member councils in various ways.